konflux-ci/release-service-catalog/tasks/rh-sign-image/README.md

 | concurrentLimit | The maximum number of images to be processed at once                                      | Yes      | 16                    |
 | pipelineRunUid  | The uid of the current pipelineRun.
 Used as a label value when creating internal requests | No       | -                    |

+## Changes in 3.4.2
+* Updated the `rh-sign-image` task to skip signing an image if it is already signed.

 ## Changes in 3.4.1
 * Increased default `concurrentLimit` to 16 to make signing faster.